00fox/Ds2vJoy/README.md

 Sort, order, add, delete, copy or edit (double click or menu) your mappings easily Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')
+- Two different orders exist for each column
+  - single click corresponds to single column natural ordering, except there isn't inverted order, you can proceed on several columns in succession
-- Two different orders exist for each column, you change them by clicking twice consecutively on the same (see tables below)
+  - clicking twice consecutively on the same, launch a programmed sort operation (see table below)
 - Edit, delete, copy and move actions can process multiple mappings the same time
   - You can for example copy Square/Triangle/Circle/Cross and after edit all the copies the same time to add L1 as source, then you'll have L1+Square/L1+Triangle/L1+Circle/L1+Cross.
 After that, you'll just need to change the destination for each
   - When edit, editor is a blank one, and only touched values will be repercuted to the selection you've made before.
 You don't need to enter a valid DS/vJoy button